MEDIA GUIDES / Video

 The Vimeo API qualifies as an option if your focus is on community and hosting features.
 It combines unlimited bandwidth plans with privacy controls and an embeddable player SDK you can customize.
 The API also supports private link sharing for password-protected content.

-Their backend scales with your user base.
+Paid plans include tiered storage per seat and playback support up to 8K resolution.
 Plus, Vimeo’s player customization extends to captions, branding, and custom end screens.

 Streamlining Video Workflows With APIs

-When you pick a top video API platform that matches your requirements, you automate repetitive tasks and cut deployment times.
+When you pick a video API platform that matches your requirements, you automate repetitive tasks and cut deployment times.
 Workflow templates, SDK integrations, and command-line tools help you orchestrate processes like thumbnail generation and DRM packaging with minimal code.

 Automating Upload and Delivery